orthecreedence/http-parse/README.md

 parser, it should be done so no later than the [header-callback](#header-callback-definition) being fired, or else pieces of the body may be missing.

+##### http-force-stream
+`force-stream` lets the parser know that you want every TCP packet that comes in to be passed into a body callback *as if it was sent via an HTTP chunk*.
+This is an advanced option, but can be very useful in some cases.
+For instance, if you have a server that supports file uploads and a client doesn't know how to chunk an upload (like every browser ever), your server is going to spin its CPU and waste memory buffering the entire file and passing it around as a huge array instead of dealing with it packet by packet.
+This is a great way to fake HTTP chunking in your server/client.

 ##### http-body
 Accessor for the full HTTP body from the request/response (although storing of the body in the `http` object must be explicitely asked for by passing `:store-body t`